luckyhyosun/fullstackopen/README.md

   3. React diffs the old VDOM vs new VDOM to see what changed.
   4. React updates only the changed parts of the real DOM.

-✴️ **JSX** is JavaScript XML, which is a syntax extension for JavaScript that looks like HTML but runs inside JavaScript code.
+✴️ **JSX** is JavaScript XML, which is a syntax extension for JavaScript that looks like HTML.
+But you write JSX inside a JavaScript file.
+JSX is part of your JavaScript code, even though it looks like HTML.
 It’s most commonly used with **React**.
 ```jsx
 // jsx
 const element = <h1>Hello, world!</h1>
 ```
+But under the hood, it **gets compiled** (or “**transpiled**”) into regular JavaScript — something like:
 ```js
 // js
 const element = React.createElement("h1", null, "Hello, world!");